-- 1. Carry no failures in Core Subjects by the end of year 3. - 2.
+- 1. Carry no failures by the end of year 3. - 2.
 Distinction average for year 3.
 Nominations due: End of year 3.

 Identification:

 Students may be identified as an honours candidate during year 3.
 The academic staff may support such an application on the basis of the student's academic performance.